puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 }
 ```

 Either way, attempt to solve the issue in this branch.
-Try to keep the work being done in this branch strictly to the issue at hand.
+Keep the work being done in this branch strictly to the issue at hand.
 As tempting as it may be to fix style and other issues, leave that for a future iteration.
 Keep your work atomic and clear.

 ### 4. Commit your fix